 ADHD is a complex condition and is sometimes difficult to diagnose.

 There is no single test for ADHD.
 Doctors diagnose ADHD in children and teens after discussing symptoms at length with the child, parents, and teachers and observing the child's behaviors.
 The doctor will also gather information about any similar problems that run in the family and consider all possible causes.

-A noninvasive scan -- called the Neuropsychiatric EEG-Based Assessment Aid (NEBA) System -- that measures theta and beta brain waves.
+- A scan, called the Neuropsychiatric EEG-Based Assessment Aid (NEBA) System, that measures theta and beta brain waves.
 The theta/beta ratio has been shown to be higher in children and adolescents with ADHD than in children without it.

 What Are the Treatments for ADHD?

 The most effective treatment for ADHD is thought to be a combination of medication and psychological and behavioral therapies.
 Close cooperation among therapists, doctors, teachers, and parents is very important, and team meetings help.